NI election: Sinn Féin says talks to be held on Tuesday

 Devolved government in Northern Ireland has not functioned since February.

-The Democratic Unionist Party (DUP) has blocked the restoration of power-sharing in its protest against the post-Brexit trading arrangement known as the Northern Ireland Protocol.
+The DUP has blocked the restoration of power-sharing in its protest against the post-Brexit trading arrangement known as the Northern Ireland Protocol.

-The Stormont parties had expected the Northern Ireland secretary to announce on Friday when an election would take place.
+The political parties had expected the Northern Ireland secretary to announce on Friday when an election would take place.

-But Mr Heaton-Harris declined to set a date, instead saying that he would give more details next week after talks with the parties.
+But Mr Heaton-Harris declined to set a date.

-Speaking to BBC News NI, Mr Murphy described the announcement as "bizarre and unexpected".
+Speaking to BBC News NI on Saturday, Mr Murphy described the lack of an announcement as "bizarre and unexpected".

-"We were as surprised by his U-turn as everyone else," the MLA for Newry and Armagh said.
+"We were as surprised by his U-turn as everyone else," said the former finance minister.

-"We're not certain what's behind it because we've not had any dialogue with him.

-"We have had no discussion with him at all and no advance warning of what he's going to do.
+"We're not certain what's behind it... we have had no discussion with him at all and no advance warning of what he's going to do.

 "I think that's the wrong way to do business."